|

 Spiegel concludes his study with a negative assessment of U.S. policy-making in the Middle East:

-There have been occasional moments of spectacular success-UN Resolution 242 in 1967, the Kissinger shuttle, the Camp David accords, and the Egypt-Israel peace treaty.
+There have been occasional moments of spectacular success - UN Resolution 242 in 1967, the Kissinger shuttle, the Camp David accords, and the Egypt-Israel peace treaty.
 Unfulfilled objectives, however, have been the norm: from trusteeship proposals [instead of an independent Israel] to the Baghdad Pact; from the Johnson and Rogers Plans to autonomy [on the West Bank] and the Reagan plan.

 He might have added to this list the 1953 Johnston plan to share the Jordan River waters, the May 1983 accords between Lebanon and Israel, as well as many other failed initiatives.

 Spiegel has several explanations for this sorry record.
 He argues, for one, that Washington is arrogant.
 "American leaders have consistently assumed that they knew better than other involved statesmen how to provide for peace and security of the region."
 The dubious notion that the U.S. on its own can resolve the Arab-Israel dispute leads to a persistent unilateralism.
 Consequently, Washington does not limit itself to responding to events in the Middle East, but devises plans for resolving the Arab-Israel conflict for its own reasons and at the time of its convenience.
-Each newly elected President since 1953 has floated an Arab-Israel initiative early in his first term: the Johnson plan in 1953, the Dulles plan in 1955, the Johnson plan in 1962, the Rogers plan in 1969, the Carter plan in 1977, and the Reagan plan in 1982.
+Each newly elected president since 1953 has floated an Arab-Israel initiative early in his first term: the Johnston plan in 1953, the Dulles plan in 1955, the Johnson plan in 1962, the Rogers plan in 1969, the Carter plan in 1977, and the Reagan plan in 1982.
 Inspired as they were by American rather than Middle Eastern concerns, all failed completely.

 American politicians fancy that the sale of arms to Israel permits them to dictate terms.
 Some administrations "arm Israel to the teeth," hoping this will win political flexibility; others withhold arms in the effort to coerce obedience.
 The record shows that neither strategy works.
 Spiegel argues that Israel is flexible only when it can strike a favorable deal, and this depends more on the Arabs than on American arms policies.

 The U.S. makes similar mistakes with the Arabs.
-Ignoring the crucial fact that Arab states are too intensely involved in their own disputes to align closely with a superpower, Washington keeps trying to lure Arab leaders into joining anti-Soviet coalitions-the Baghdad Pact, Kennedy's opening to Egypt, the Nixon Doctrine, Haig's strategic consensus-and is invariably disappointed.
+Ignoring the crucial fact that Arab states are too intensely involved in their own disputes to align closely with a superpower, Washington keeps trying to lure Arab leaders into joining anti-Soviet coalitions - the Baghdad Pact, Kennedy's opening to Egypt, the Nixon Doctrine, Haig's strategic consensus - and is invariably disappointed.

 Whatever qualifications or criticisms of interpretation one might wish to enter about The Other Arab-Israeli Conflict, it is enormously valuable as a detailed and systematic examination of American policy in the Middle East.
 Thanks to Steven Spiegel's book, it is now possible to discuss this issue in an educated way.